A New Day Has Come (song)

-"A New Day Has Come" is a song by Canadian recording artist Celine Dion for her seventh English-language album of the same name (2002).
+"A New Day Has Come" is a song by Canadian singer Celine Dion for her seventh English-language album of the same name (2002).
 The song was written by Aldo Nova and Stephan Moccio and produced by Walter Afanasieff and Nova.
-It was released as the album's lead single on 11 March 2002.
+It was released as the album's lead single on 11 March 2002 by Columbia Records and Epic Records.
 "A New Day Has Come" is a piano-driven ballad in 6/8 time.
-However, the midtempo radio version, co-produced and remixed by Christian B & Marc Dold of (S.A.F.) along with Ric Wake, converted the song into 4/4 time, added guitars and other electronic elements and was released as the lead single.
+However, the midtempo radio version, co-produced and remixed by Christian B & Marc Dold of (S.A.F. - Swiss American Federation) along with Ric Wake, converted the song into 4/4 time, added guitars and other electronic elements and was released as the lead single.
 Both versions are included on the album.

-Dion revealed that the song represents the birth of her child.
+Dion revealed that the song represents the birth of her child René-Charles Angélil.
 It received positive reviews from music critics, who complimented Dion's vocals and its uplifting lyrics.
 The music video was directed by Dave Meyers and premiered in March 2002.
 The song was a success around the world, reaching top ten on the Canadian Singles Chart, UK Singles Chart and many European charts; while reaching number 22 on the Billboard Hot 100 and topping for 21 weeks the Hot Adult Contemporary Tracks chart.
 The song was later included on compilations My Love: Essential Collection, Complete Best, Ultimate Box in 2008 as well as The Best So Far...
 2018 Tour Edition in 2018.

+On 25 July 2025, Swedish DJ and producer Sebastian Ingrosso (a member of Swedish House Mafia), released the single "A New Day", with Dion, remixing "A New Day Has Come".

 Background

 In 2000, Dion announced that she was taking a break from her career.
-During the time away, she focused on her personal life and gave birth to her first child.
+During the time away, she focused on her personal life and gave birth to her first child René-Charles Angélil.
 After two years, Dion announced her return and admitted she was eager to get back into the studio:

-The single is her first in English since 2000's "I Want You to Need Me".
 "A New Day Has Come" was released on 6 February 2002 to radio stations in the US.
-It was released on 11 March 2002 internationally.
+It was released on 11 March 2002 internationally and was included on Dion's album A New Day Has Come.
 In October 2008, "A New Day Has Come" was included on the compilation My Love: Essential Collection.